freesewing/freesewing/markdown/dev/reference/api/part/config/options/extend/en.md

 - Additionally, the `buttons` and `extraTopButton` options should appear in a `closure` submenu under the `style` menu.

-The optional 'sort' attributes provide the UI with information about the order in which options and menus should appear.
+The optional 'order' attributes provide the UI with information about the order in which options and menus should appear.
 - Within the `fit` menu, `waistEase` should come before `seatEase`.
 - Within the `style` menu, options should be in the order `lengthBonus`, `waistHeight`, `buttons`, `extraTopButton`, and `elasticatedCuff`.
-- The `elasticatedCuff` option does not have a `sort` attribute, so it should appear after the options that do.
+- The `elasticatedCuff` option does not have an `order` attribute, so it should appear after the options that do.
-- Because the `fit` menu has an option with a sort value that comes before any of the sort values for options in the `style` menu, the `fit` menu should appear before the `style` menu.
+- Because the `fit` menu has an option with an `order` value that comes before any of the `order` values for options in the `style` menu, the `fit` menu should appear before the `style` menu.

 <Note>